Is Cravendale Milk Good or Bad for You?

 Since it’s not UHT treated, Cravendale is a less radical transition from mother’s milk to animal dairy than other conventional brands.

-Conclusion: Is Cravendale good or bad for you?
+Conclusion: Is Cravendale Good or Bad for you?